yingshaoxo/yingshaoxo/README.md

 My power comes from Python, Javascript, Java, Golang, CPP, and so on.
 But to be honest, I can only use `Reactjs` or `Expo` or `Vuejs` or `Electron` or `Android Studio` or `Keras` or `Linux` or `Github` or `Stackoverflow` to do some development.
 Yes, I'm not an expert, so sadly.

-For what I could do, you have to take a look at my repos, except those I forked, they have everything you need to know me.
+For what I could do, you could take a look at my repos, except those I forked, they have everything you need to know me.

 By the way, contact me with [Gmail](yingshaoxo@gmail.com), don't use some weird soft like WeChat or kinds of.
 (Best wishes to you if you do)